Streaming/Hosting Video Files – Best Practices

-Important note: Please review the terms of use when considering using any Third Party applications for creating course content.
-Once a video is uploaded, its use is governed by the terms of use for the application
+IMPORTANT: Please review the terms of use when considering using any third-party applications for creating course content.
+Once a video is uploaded, its use is governed by the terms of use for the application.

 Benefits

-• Provides adaptive streaming playback for users.
+• This method provides adaptive streaming playback for users.
 Adaptive streaming will adjust the playback quality of the video to provide a smooth experience regardless of the users’ device and internet connection.

 • Students cannot (easily) download videos from the service.
 This minimizes the chance that the videos will be copied and shared.

 • You only have to upload the video once.
-You then take the embed code and place it in your content tool.
+You then take the embed code that has been generated for your video, and place it in your content tool.
 As you copy content between courses, the embed code will stay the same.
 If you ever need to make a change to the video, you will only have to look back at the original tool.

 CITL does not recommend sharing instructional videos via a “file hosting” solution and recommends that you consult with us for other viable options.